 At Joomlashack, we provide free versions of many extensions.
 You can download free versions of 14 extensions: OSMap, Shack Locations, OSDownloads, Tabs and Sliders, OSMeta, OSDonate, OSYouTube, OSVimeo, OSEmbed, OSWistia, OSTimer, OSContent, Shack Search, and O-Spam-a-not.

-The trick is that the cost of these freebies has to hurt.
-My experience is that this process won't work investing real resources in these freebies.
+My experience is that this process won't work not investing real resources in these freebies.
 I'd estimate the free extensions have at least 50% of the featues of the Pro versions.
 And at least 35% of our company's resources go into supporting and updating the free extensions.

 That 35% cost hurts, and there are definitely days when I reconsider this investment.
 Normally it's when we've dealt with a particularly obnoxious or entitled user of the free extensions.

 But, if we didn't genuinely invest time and money into these free extensions, people wouldn't download and use them.
 If you provide weak resources, or cover them in advertisements, people won't trust you.